 From the view of the continuous-time partition, the clock ticks are not interpreted as events, but as step-sizes of the integrator that the integrator must exactly hit.
-[This is the same assumption as for manually discretized controllers, such as the z-transform.]
-So no event handling is triggered at clock ticks (provided an explicit event is not triggered from the model at this time instant).
+Hence, no event handling is triggered at clock ticks (provided an explicit event is not triggered from the model at this time instant).

+[The interpretation of the clock ticks is the same assumption as for manually discretized controllers, such as the z-transform.]

 [It is not defined, how events are handled that appear when solving the continuous-time partition.
 For example, a tool could handle events exactly in the same way as for a usual simulation.
 Alternatively, relations might be interpreted literally, so that events are no longer triggered (in order that the time for an integration step is always the same, as needed for hard real-time requirements).]